 Most any bank you choose to work with can open a bank account for your Florida LLC.
+A bank account is important to avoid comingling funds and to ensure you maintain your LLC benefits.
 Generally, larger banks have proven easier to work with in this matter, as they are more experienced and adept with several account types.
 But you may also find it easier to open an account for your LLC at a local branch, as banks have become stricter about ID verification practices and it is much easier to accomplish this in person.

 If you do not live in the State of Florida but wish to open an LLC or corporate bank account there, the process gets a little more complicated, especially if you are unable to visit the state to do it in person.
 However, if this is what you are looking to do, we can assist you and ensure that your account is set up in an accurate and timely manner.

 Requirements may differ slightly from bank to bank.
 However, there are certain common documents that you will most likely be asked to present in order to open an account.